omarsl255/Evaluation-of-MLflow-vs.-W-B-for-Chest-X-Ray-Classification/README.md

 - Reduce batch size: `--batch_size 16`
 - Reduce image size: `--image_size 64`
 - Use CPU if GPU memory is limited: `--device cpu`

+## Research & Evaluation Purpose

+This project is designed for **experimental evaluation and research purposes**.
+It provides:

+- A **systematic approach** to comparing ML experiment tracking tools
+- **Reproducible methodology** for fair tool comparison
+- **Real-world use case** (medical imaging) for practical evaluation
+- **Automated grid search** for comprehensive data collection
+- **Objective framework** for evaluating user-friendliness, features, and integration

+The goal is to help researchers, practitioners, and teams make **data-driven decisions** when choosing between MLflow and W&B for their ML workflows.

 ## License